Attanox/vis_i_project/report.md

 # Visualization report

+Project can be visited [here](https://tender-heyrovsky-69e303.netlify.app/).

 ## Data source

 This project visualizes data from **world happiness report** dataset, which holds happiness scores for each of the world's countries for years 2015-2019.
-Dateset can be found on [Kaggle](https://www.kaggle.com/unsdsn/world-happiness).
-Besides happiness scores each country has assigned rank and scores in areas like economy, family, freedom, etc. They make up main happiness score mentioned earlier.
+Dataset can be found on [Kaggle](https://www.kaggle.com/unsdsn/world-happiness).
+Besides happiness scores each country has assigned rank and scores in areas like economy, family, freedom, etc. Areas make up main happiness score mentioned earlier.

 ## Preprocessing